crkntk/jitsu-buddies/README.md

 currently working on the sign up with preferences page as well We have some predefined data in index.js

+Currently working on implement SQL Database with MySQL

 Run application:
 npm install
 npm run index.js or nodemon index.js